Visiting and staying in country WA gives you an excellent opportunity to see the Magellanic Clouds, normally made invisible by bright city lights.

 Something Interesting

 The Milky Way is part of a group of galaxies that are all linked together by the pull of gravity, called the Local Group.
 There are about 54 galaxies in our Local Group.
-These are mostly dwarf galaxies clustered around the 3 largest – the Milky Way, the Andromeda Galaxy and the Triangulum Galaxy.
+These are mostly dwarf galaxies clustered around the three largest – the Milky Way, the Andromeda Galaxy and the Triangulum Galaxy.

 The Magellanic Clouds are two of our closest galactic neighbours in the Local Group.